anantsparrow/hostbill-cosmotown-module/README.md

-Cosmotown Module
-The Cosmotown Module is a Python library designed to interact with the Cosmotown domain registrar's API.
+The Cosmotown Module is a PHP library designed to interact with the Cosmotown domain registrar's API.
 It provides functionality for managing domain-related operations.
 This module is not an official product from Cosmotown and is independently developed by Anant Pandey.
-Features

 EPP Code Support: Retrieve the EPP code for a domain.
 Nameservers Update Support: Update the nameservers for a registered domain.